rkargon/pixelsorter/README.md

 #### Sorting Interval:

-The `-i` or `--interval` argument specified the length of individual intervals of pixels to sort.
+The `-i` or `--max-interval` argument specified the length of individual intervals of pixels to sort.
 By default, whole rows of the image are sorted at once.
 However, when `-i <INTEGER>` is used, pixels are sorted in consecutive groups of the given length.